Alix Bauer: 1980s

 In 1980, Alix Bauer entered the "Centro de Capacitación Infantil" of Televisa.
 The following year, she performed in the play "Las Maravillas de Crecer."

 In 1982, she joined Timbiriche, a successful pop music band in Mexico, during the 1980s, together with Diego Schoening, Sasha Sokol, Benny Ibarra, Mariana Garza, Paulina Rubio, Erik Rubín, They recorded 10 albums and 2 max-singles, and she performed in the play Vaselina, produced by Julissa.
 Her best known hit was "Mírame (Cuestión de Tiempo)" from the album Timbiriche 7.
-Bauer left the band in February 1989, and was replaced by Bibi Gaytán, who is wife of Eduardo Capetillo, another member of Timbiriche.
+Bauer left the band in February 1989, and was replaced by Bibi Gaytán, who is married to Eduardo Capetillo, another member of Timbiriche.

 In the late 1989, she participated in the radionovela Nos Vamos de Vacaciones, featuring Alejandra Guzmán, Chao, Charlie Massó, Héctor Suárez Jr., and Bauer's former bandmate Sasha Sokol.
 The soundtrack included the song "Siempre en mi Corazón", performed by Bauer.